DevOpsBootcamp/website/source/application-isolation.rst

 .. ifnotslides::

-    Virtual Machines are programs running on your operating system which emulate the entire computer and operating system.
-This is good because it completely isolates the programs running on the VM from the host operating system, but that advantage is also a problem.
+    Virtual Machines are programs that act like (or emulate) another computer (Also called a "guest") that's running on your physical computer (The "host").
+This is useful because a VM completely isolates programs running from the host computer.

-    The core disadvantage of a VM is that it is resoruce intensive.
-There is a lot of overhead in emulating an Operating System.
-While it offers complete and thorough isolation, that comes at a cost.

     Here is a demonstration showing the processes inside of a VM versus a host OS